G

 The Groenendael’s willing temperament and intelligence make training a rewarding endeavor.
 Expect these dogs to pick up lessons quickly, whether it is obedience, agility, or simply good manners.
 Patient and consistent behavior from the handler yields the best results.

 One area not to ignore when raising a Groenendael is socialization.
 Proper socialization is the most important step you can take to ensure you raise a confident, willing dog.
 Groenendaels that are kept at home without the opportunity to meet strangers and other animals can become very timid.
-This timidity can show itself as either shyness or aggression.
+This timidity can manifest as either shyness or aggression.

 black belgian shepherd